Safeguarding Children Policy

 - Appoint a member of staff to be the Designated Children’s Safeguarding Officer

-- Provide regular and consistent supervision and support to volunteers which have as their basis, the safety and welfare of clients (whether adults or children).
+- Provide regular and consistent supervision and support to volunteers and staff which have as their basis, the safety and welfare of clients (whether adults or children).

-- Maintain a current knowledge of safeguarding procedures nationally and within Gloucestershire.
+- Everyone at GRASAC maintains a current knowledge of safeguarding procedures nationally and within Gloucestershire.

 - Report any serious safeguarding incidents to the Charity Commission in line with regulatory requirements for charities in England and Wales https://www.gov.uk/government/organisations/charity-commission and make contact with LADO for advice and guidance.

 - GRASAC works with children and adults.
 It is not the policy of the organisation to ask a caller’s age on the helpline but if it emerges that they are aged below 18 safeguarding procedures must follow.
-For those over 18, please refer to the Safeguarding Adults Policy.
+For those over 18, please refer to the Adults at Risk

 - The organisation operates a confidential service but if it is felt that a child is suffering or likely to suffer significant harm, then confidentiality can be breached.
-In this event, a volunteer/worker is expected to discuss the action they need to take with the child, unless it is their trained assessment that this would place a child at greater risk.
-Particularly with ‘repeat callers’ on the helpline information about our confidentiality and safeguarding procedure is given so that preparation can be made in advance of any safeguarding referrals.
+In this event, a volunteer/ staff member is expected to discuss the action they need to take with the child, unless it is their trained assessment that this would place a child at greater risk.
+This is always to be discussed with the safeguarding lead on duty.

-- If it is felt that a child is at risk of significant harm through abuse or neglect and the details of the child are known, the designated agency in Gloucestershire should be contacted following discussion and agreement of any actions with the Designated Children’s Safeguarding Officer of Gloucestershire Rape and Sexual Abuse Centre.
+- If it is felt that a child is at risk of significant harm through abuse or neglect and the details of the child are known, the designated agency in Gloucestershire will be contacted following discussion and agreement of any actions with the Designated Children’s Safeguarding Officer of GRASAC..